Smart Biomaterials and Bioelectronics Lab

 Wearable systems for self-powered healthcare applications

 As far as the development of wearable electronics is concerned, power supply has always been the bottleneck to overcome.
 Dr. Lin’s group utilized commercial textiles and proteins/hydrogels to fabricate biocompatible, portable, and lightweight nanogenerators to harvest biomechanical energy from human motions or thermal energy in the environment to directly power wearable electrochemical systems for humidity/temperature/sweat detections (ions, glucose, and lactate) and antibacterial applications.
 The developed wearable systems also show their adaptability to be integrated with next-generation smart clothes.
-This innovative concept is going to furtherly demonstrated to harvest the kinetic energy of blood flow (powering the implanted electronics) and design for the self-powered detection of biomarkers (selected recent publications: Nano Energy 2018, 50, 513-520; Nano Energy 2017, 42, 241-248; Nano Energy 2017, 38, 419-427; Nano Energy 2020, 69, 104407; Nano Energy 2018, 49, 588-595).
+This innovative concept is going to furtherly demonstrated to harvest the kinetic energy to power the implanted electronics and design for the self-powered detection of biomarkers in blood (selected recent publications: Nano Energy 2018, 50, 513-520; Nano Energy 2017, 42, 241-248; Nano Energy 2017, 38, 419-427; Nano Energy 2020, 69, 104407; Nano Energy 2018, 49, 588-595).

 Non-photoactive nanocatalysts for disinfection and biomedical applications